Creative writing ideas for reluctant writers

 4. Lost His Marbles

-When a dog or cat goes missing, the family will often seek help by making a lost and found poster and stapling it to a telephone pole.
+When a dog or cat goes missing, the family will often seek help by making a lost and found poster and displaying it in your neighborhood.
 But what do you do when someone loses their voice, memory, sense of smell, manners, patience, courage, or sense of humor?

 Imagine that someone in your family has lost one of these things.
 Where was it last seen?
 Who is most desperate for its return?
 Are you offering a reward?
 What action should the “finder” take?
 Create a poster asking for its recovery.
 Be sure your poster answers who, what, when, where, and why.